Project-Globus/globus_repository/ANDROID_README.md

 * Jesse Miller
 * Taylor Olson

-* **Source:** The source code for the Android software is located in the “Documents” folder under “GlobusAndroidAppFiles”.
+* **Source:** The source code for the Android software is located in the “Source” folder under “GlobusAndroidAppFiles”.
 The file naming system consists of “ProjectGlobus_YYYYMMDD_HHmm” YYYY = Four digit year, MM = Two digit month, DD = Two digit day, HH = Two digit hour (24 hour time cycle), mm = Two digit minute.
 So for example, if someone were to submit revisions on May 6